-- 1. Open seat. - 2.
-Disconnect the ignition coil input connector. - 3.
+- 1. Disconnect the ignition coil input connector. - 2.
 Remove ignition coil.
 Refer to IGNI-TION COIL REMOVAL.

 Never remove an ignition coil from a spark plug without disconnecting it from the wiring harness.
 Flammable vapors may be present in the bilge.
 Should the tether cord be installed on the engine cut-off switch, a spark could be generated at the coil spark plug end which could cause an explosion.